 Employees who have COVID-19 are not permitted to attend the workplace or any public place until their legal isolation period is over.

 Close contacts are at risk for developing COVID-19 and spreading it to others in the workplace.
 Employers should consider the risk of these close contacts developing COVID-19 but not having any symptoms, and the risk of exposing others, especially anyone who is elderly, immunocompromised, has chronic health conditions or is not immunized.
 Consider whether additional precautions or work restrictions are warranted for known close contacts.
 For additional information and recommendations go to Information for Close Contacts.

 Close contacts who are not fully immunized are strongly recommended to stay home and not attend public places, including work settings.

 Keep health information about employees confidential unless given permission by the employee to share.
 Phone conversations should happen in a private area.

 For more information about COVID-19 go to ahs.ca/covid.
 If you have questions about your health, you can call your health care provider or Health Link at 811.

-If an outbreak is declared at a workplace, the AHS COVID-19 Outbreak Team will connect directly with the employer to discuss additional measures.
+If an outbreak is declared at a workplace that is in a high priority setting, the AHS COVID-19 Outbreak Team will connect directly with the employer to discuss additional measures.

 To help answer some questions you may have about outbreaks and how this will impact your workplace, refer to COVID-19 Workplace Outbreak FAQ.